-The main challenge for me which I really enjoy is trying to understand and help people as best I can.
+The main challenge for me, which I really enjoy, is trying to understand and help people as best I can.
 So sometimes somebody will come with a phobia or with some anxiety or stress and they’re not really quite sure what is the cause of it.
-So part of the challenge is to help them, in fact really facilitate their own investigation and digging deep and exploring what’s really truly going on.
+So part of the challenge is to help them, in fact, really facilitate their own investigation and digging deep and exploring what’s really truly going on.
 And a real challenge can often be ensuring that in all cases, the solutions and what we do is their agenda, not mine.
 So that I’m always working together with a person and not imposing anything on them.

 How are you different from other therapists or hypnotherapists in London?

 I would say that how I differ, as a hypnotherapist in London, from colleagues, is my way of working.
 My aim in therapy sessions is to really explore and dig deep into the underlying causes of what’s going on for a person.
-So rather than boasting that I can cure you in one hypnosis session or stop you smoking in under an hour, my main aim is to really get to the root causes of the smoking or the anxiety or the phobia.
+So rather than boasting that I can cure you in one hypnosis session or stop you smoking in under an hour, my main aim is to really get to the root causes of the smoking, anxiety or the phobia.
 I don’t want it showing up again.
-I want my hypnotherapy or therapy sessions will provide a long term solution.
+I want my hypnotherapy or therapy sessions to provide a long term solution.
 I do know that some hypnotherapists advertise that they can somehow magically cure you in one session or similar promises or guarantees.
 I do not do that.
-However, compared to other therapists, for example, a psychotherapist, I do work in a much shorter timeframe.
+However, compared to other therapists, for example, a psychotherapist, I do work in a much shorter time frame.
 So somebody who comes to see me for depression or anxiety, it wouldn’t be for months or years, but rather more of a question of weeks.

 My sessions are very, very focused and goal orientated.
 I want to ensure that there’s no time wasted during the sessions, that everything we talk about and all conversation is really geared to that one question which is always in my mind, “how can I right now best help you to achieve your goals?”
 It’s so important, as a hypnotherapist to have that focus.